25122000-Sneha/OS-Lab-Solutions/README.md

 # OS-Lab-Solutions
-- Assignment 1 is present in sept.txt file.
+- Assignment 1 solutions are present in sept.txt file.
+- Assignment 2 solutions are present in assignment_2.txt file.
-- For rest of the assignments the script files are present.
+- For rest of the assignments the script files are uploaded.